xRyul/can-I-walk-my-dog-today/README.md

 ---

-Dogs overheating can be a fatal.
-In the UK, exertional heat-related illness affects more dogs (74.2%), and kills more dogs, than confinement in a hot vehicle (5.2%).
+Overheating in dogs can be a fatal.
+In the UK, exertional heat-related illness (HRI) affects (74.2%), and kills more dogs, than confinement in a hot vehicle (5.2%).

+Simply relying on 1 metric (ambient temperature) usually is not enough to determine how much or how vigorously you can exercise your dog.
+Thus this one-page-website aims to combat that, by providing multiple other factors.
+As well as, generic walking times based on various other sources.

+- Humidity
+- Heat Index
+- Heat Index Score
+- Apparent Temperature
+- WBGT (temp.
+Celsius, humidity, wind speed, solar radiation)

+And provide some generic advice based on ASSA Humidity Reference Chart weather you can do Canicross, Bikejorring or Scooter/Rig Classes.

 ## Key Factors Affecting a Dog's Body Temperature